AGENTS

 Scaffold a new browser extension project from an official template with one CLI command.
 Choose React, Vue, Svelte, TypeScript, or vanilla JS.

-`create` scaffolds files, config, and starter scripts for the selected template and optionally installs dependencies.
+`create` scaffolds files, configuration, and starter scripts for the selected template and optionally installs dependencies.

 ## When to use `create`